 On the other hand, productive utilization is the percentage of time employees charge time to clients plus other budgeted value-added initiatives that are also important but don’t contribute to immediate revenue.
 Building a new service offering or other intellectual property (IP), doing pro bono work for a client, or deploying new internal tools (like Parallax to improve your services’ KPIs 😏) are all examples of work that is “productive.”
 Filling out timesheets, attending internal meetings, and admin activities are examples of true non-billable, non-value-added time that tend to bloat services firms as they start to grow (but are usually still necessary to get done).

-Why the difference between billable and productive utilization matters
+Why the difference matters: Billable & productive utilization

 When digital services companies focus only on billable utilization and neglect productive utilization, it leaves a gray area.
 How should employees spend the remaining hours they have available each week?